 In 2015, the Arizona legislature passed the American Civics Act (House Bill 2064).
-This bill will require students, beginning with the graduating class of 2017, to pass a civics test based on the United States Immigration and Naturalization civics questions.
-Students will be required to score 60% or higher in order to graduate from high school or obtain a high school equivalency certificate.
+This bill requires students to pass a civics test based on the United States Immigration and Naturalization civics questions.
+Students will be required to score 70% or higher in order to graduate from high school or obtain a high school equivalency certificate.
 As a courtesy, the Arizona Department of Education, with help from the Maricopa County Education Service Agency and Arizona educators, has developed a mostly multiple choice version of the required test.